Leafwing-Studios/fop-rules/docs/rules/combat/tactical-mechanics.md

 The size of creatures is specified as the number of tiles they take up.
 By default, all player characters take up 1 tile.
 Large creatures such as horses may take up two tiles, and particularly huge creatures may take up three or four tiles, or even more!
 If a number of tiles that a unit is said to take up is inconvenient for your choice of battle grid, feel free to adjust the number of tiles slightly to make it fit comfortably.
 For example, a creature that takes up seven tiles is very convenient on a hexagonal grid and terrible on a square grid.

-For creatures that are not radially symettric on your chosen grid (such as a cow that takes up two tiles), your orientation is fixed as you move laterally.
+For creatures that are not radially symmetric on your chosen grid (such as a cow that takes up two tiles), your orientation is fixed as you move laterally.
 You may **change your orientation** by spending one tile of movement.

 Range is always calculated using the shortest path between the tiles that are occupied by the creatures in question.
 As a result, if two creatures are adjacent, they can always make melee attacks against each other, no matter how large they are.